Haryana and UP hint at going the Assam way: Is NRC the new vote churner?

 NRC and Haryana:

 Khattar's claim assumes significance given that there was movement of people across India's border during the partition.
-Who would be considered an 'insider' and who the 'ousider', and what would be the criteria to decided is another contentious matter.
+Who would be considered an 'insider' and who the 'outsider', and what would be the criteria to decide is another contentious matter.

-Former Haryana CM BS Hooda said, "What the chief minister has said is the law.
+Former Haryana CM B S Hooda said, "What the chief minister has said is the law.
 Foreigners have to leave; it is the responsibility of the government to identify them."

 Who exactly is the foreigner here?
 A debate on that is likely to open a can of worms for the state government.